 We take great pride in our ability to raise an extremely wild bird right here in the Midwest.
 We are excited to be right in the heart of pheasant country with our new location in Gregory, South Dakota.
 Our genetics are only half of our success, our facilities are what helps make these birds so wild.
 It all starts with our state of the art brooder barn facilities.
 Our brooder barn manager challenges himself every year to become better and set the industry standards higher.
 We allow over 20 square feet per bird in our pens.
-The pens are closely monitored by our pen manager, ensuring we have the best cover possible with natural habitat.
+The pens are closely monitored by our management team, ensuring we have the best cover possible with natural habitat.
 We believe when the birds leave our farm they will be ready to adapt into your habitat and survive with great success.
 Another good attribute that makes our birds wilder is the fact that we only produce gamebirds.
 We are not affiliated with any other type of farming operation or a hunt club.
 We focus solely on raising quality birds.

 Give us a call today.
 We love talking about our pheasants!